Many countries use the phrase rest area to describe what in Britain would be a service area.

-A rest area is like a motorway service area, only it doesn't need to provide fuel or food.
-This page is about the UK, but in Ireland a similar concept is referred to as Type 2 Service Areas.
+On British motorways, a rest area is defined concept: it's like motorway service area, only it doesn't need to provide fuel or food.
+This page is about that specific type of facility.
+In Ireland a similar concept is referred to as Type 2 Service Areas.

 Motorway rest areas remain very rare in the UK.
 Developers have shown no interest in the concept, and the only open rest areas are all historical quirks:

 Motorway service areas in Britain are normally large developments, but there have been many attempts to build something much smaller.